 One of the best ways to naturally and safely infuse the soil with rich nutrients is via a cover crop.
 What is a cover crop?
 It’s a specific “crop you grow for the soil, instead of for your plate.”

-A cover crop has the ability to “add organic matter to the soil, and add nitrogen in a slow-release way that plants can handle, leading to less nitrogen volatilization.”
+A cover crop can “add organic matter to the soil, and add nitrogen in a slow-release way that plants can handle, leading to less nitrogen volatilization.”
 Nitrogen is an essential compound for plants.
 In fact, for plants, nitrogen “is the nutrient in most demand.”
 With that said, “too much is as bad as too little excess of nitrogen or an imbalance of nitrogen compared with other nutrients can make plants more prone to pest and disease attack.”
 Instead of manually adding nitrogen to your soil, which breeds human error and can kill your plants, cover cropping naturally infuses the necessary nitrogen levels into your garden’s soil.

 On top of that, cover crops provide mulch, “improve soil physical properties in just one growing season, and attract beneficial insects and pollinators to your garden.”